genglongling/CausalT5kBench/README.md

 3. **Rung Accuracy**: Performance breakdown by Pearl level (L1/L2/L3)
 4. **Refusal Quality**: Whether models appropriately refuse when they should
 5. **Trap-Specific Performance**: Accuracy across different causal trap types

+### Full Experiments Appendix

+The `Full_Experiments.tex` file provides comprehensive experimental results across all domains.
+This appendix includes:

+**Models Evaluated:**
+- Two closed-source models: Llama-3-8b, Llama-3-70b
+- Two open-source models: Deepseek-R1, GPT-4o-2024-08

+**Structure:**
+- **Domain-Specific Results (D1-D10)**: For each domain, Tables 1-7 (corresponding to Tables A.1-A.7 in the main paper) present:
+  - Table 1 (A.1): Rung-wise Performance across L1/L2/L3
+  - Table 2 (A.2): Wise Refusal Score by Trap Family
+  - Table 3 (A.3): Model Comparison (Utility, Safety, WRS)
+  - Table 4 (A.4): Prompt Ablation (Direct, CoT, Structured)
+  - Table 5 (A.5): Inter-Annotator Agreement
+  - Table 6 (A.6): Error Analysis by Rung and Error Type
+  - Table 7 (A.7): Domain Summary Statistics
+  - Domain-specific analysis and insights

+- **Cross-Domain Aggregation (Tables 9-15)**: Aggregated results across all domains:
+  - Table 9: Dataset Composition by Domain
+  - Table 10: Rung-wise Results by Domain
+  - Table 11: Wise Refusal Score by Domain
+  - Table 12: Model Comparison by Domain
+  - Table 13: Prompt Ablation by Domain
+  - Table 14: Inter-Annotator Agreement by Domain
+  - Table 15: Qualitative Error Cases

+The appendix provides detailed definitions and explanations for all tables, making it a comprehensive reference for understanding model performance across the CausalT5K benchmark.

 ## Citation